adiaconou/mcp-google/memory-bank/techContext.md

   - Token management and refresh capabilities
   - Secure credential handling

+#### Document Processing
+- **pdf-parse**: Version 1.1.1+ for PDF text extraction
+  - Extracts text content from PDF files
+  - Handles various PDF formats and encodings
+  - Used in Drive file processing and Gmail attachments

+- **mammoth**: Version 1.6.0+ for DOCX content extraction
+  - Converts DOCX files to HTML/text
+  - Preserves document structure and formatting
+  - Used in Drive file processing and Gmail attachments

 #### Validation and Configuration
 - **zod**: Version 3.25.71+ for runtime schema validation
   - Type-safe configuration validation